 The parties submit (documentary) evidence or apply for the taking of evidence (e.g. testimony of witnesses, the party, expert opinions).
 It is the court's prerogative to decide which evidence is accepted/taken.
 If the court deems certain evidence not relevant, it can disregard or reject it.
-Evidence must be submitted/applied for as early as possible in the proceedings; otherwise, if considerable delays are to be expected once the evidence is accepted and the party offered the evidence (too) late through gross fault, the court can refuse such evidence.
+Evidence must be submitted/ applied for as early as possible in the proceedings; otherwise, if considerable delays are to be expected once the evidence is accepted and the party offered the evidence.
 All evidence must be taken directly in the proceedings before the trial court (or the court requested by rogatory letter).
 The court is free in its consideration of evidence, unless there are statutory rules on the validity and conclusiveness of evidence.